-- Small Business Owner: Hires employees or independent contractors
+Small Business Owner = Someone who hires employees or independent contractors

 I refer to TL;DR: Accounting as a small business, especially since our team has grown, but that doesn’t mean that if you have hired employees that you can’t refer to yourself as self-employed.